Religion in Chad

 Islam and Christianity are the most widely professed religions in Chad.
-Smaller populations of non-religious people as well as adherents of other faiths are also present.
+A smaller share of Chadians adhere to other faiths, including traditional religions, or profess no religion.

-Among Chadian Muslims, 95% professed to be Sunni, 1% Shia, and 4% other.
+Chadian Muslims represent the majority of the population; according to a 2010 Pew Research Centre survey, 53% professed to be Sunni, 23% non-denominational and 4% Ahmadi.
 They are largely concentrated in the northern, eastern, and central regions, whereas traditional religions or animists and Christians live primarily in southern Chad and Guéra.

 Islam was brought in the course of the Muslim conquest of the Sudan region, in the case of Chad completed in the 11th century with the conversion of the Kanem–Bornu Empire.

 Religions in Chad by region; Islam (green: mostly, light green: plurality), Christianity and traditional religions (blue: mostly, light blue: plurality).

 Christianity arrived in Chad with the French, at the end of the 19th century.
 Among Chadian Christians, 22.8% profess to be Catholic and 17.9% profess to be Protestant.

 Demographics

-According to estimates in 2014–2015, 52% of the population is Muslim (mainly Sufi Tijaniyyah), 44.1% is Christian, 0.3% is animist and 2.8% have no religion.